Demir3535/FRC-SWERVE-CODE-9028/README.md

-This repository was developed by FRC Team 9028’s software subteam.
+This repository was developed by FRC Team 85575’s software subteam.
+And this code is change to 9028 swerve settings.
 We use the FlySky FS-i6X controller to operate the drivetrain.

 Our drivetrain setup includes 8 Spark Max motor controllers and 8 Neo motors.